solid/authentication-panel/HttpSignature.md

 |<-------------------(8) send content----|
 ```

-Steps (4) and (5) where the server retrives a (cached) copy of the key are as before.
+Steps (4) and (5), where the server retrives a (cached)copy of the key, are as before.

 Steps (6) can be run in parallel with (4) to fetch the Credential document.
 This also can be cached.
 If the URL is relative it will be found on Resource Server.
 If the URL is remote it may need to be fetched.
-If the URL is enclosed in `>` and `<` and a P2P extension is available the server can request the
-credential from the client directly using the same connection opened in (3).
+If the URL is enclosed in `>` and `<` and a P2P extension is available the server can request the credential from the client directly using the same connection opened in (3).

 ### Linking a WebKey to a WebID

 We start by illustrating this with a very simple example: that of authentication by [WebID](https://www.w3.org/2005/Incubator/webid/spec/identity/).
 Here we consider a [WebID Document](https://www.w3.org/2005/Incubator/webid/spec/identity/#publishing-the-webid-profile-document) profile document to be a minimal credential - minimal in so far as it does not even need to be signed.
 The signature comes from the TLS handshake required to fetch an `https` signed document placed at the location of the URL.

 ### WebID and KeyId documents are the same

-The simplest deployment is for the WebID document to be the same
-as the KeyId document.
+The simplest deployment is for the WebID document to be the same as the KeyId document.
 For example Alice's `WebID` and `keyID` documents
 could be `https://alice.example/card` and return
 a representation with the following triples: